Florida man allegedly shoots down law enforcement drone 'harassing' him

 Wendell Doyle Goney, 51, was formally charged after he allegedly admitted to shooting a Lake County Sheriff’s Office drone out of the sky with a .22 caliber rifle, according to a news release from the Department of Justice (DOJ).

-Goney told deputies the drones had been "harassing" him, the release stated.
+Goney told deputies that drones had been "harassing" him, the release stated.

 FLORIDA FATHER OF TODDLER WHO SHOT MOM ON ZOOM CALL ARRESTED AND CHARGED

 On July 11, 2021, deputies from the Lake County Sheriff’s Office responded to a burglary on a 10-acre property in Mount Dora, about 30 miles northwest of Orlando.

 The deputies deployed a drone to assist with an outdoor search, only to have it destroyed by gunfire that came from a nearby residence, according to the release.

 After deputies confronted Goney, he allegedly admitted to shooting down the drone, while adding that he was not legally allowed to possess a gun as a convicted felon.